Joint Exempt Step-Up Trust (JEST) in Florida

 Book a Consultation

-How the JEST Achieves a Full Step-Up
+How the JEST Achieves a Full Basis Step-Up

-The IRC § 1014(e) Limitation
+The One-Year Rule Under § 1014(e)

-One statutory limitation narrows the JEST’s application.
-IRC § 1014(e) provides that appreciated property acquired by the decedent as a gift within one year before death does not receive a basis step-up if the property passes back to the donor or the donor’s spouse.
+IRC § 1014(e) prevents a step-up on appreciated property the decedent received as a gift within one year before death if the property passes back to the donor or the donor’s spouse.
+This means the JEST works best when the trust has been funded well before either spouse’s death.

-This means the JEST works best when the trust has been funded and in place well before either spouse’s death.
 A couple that funds a JEST five years before the first death has no § 1014(e) concern.
 A couple that funds it after one spouse receives a terminal diagnosis must account for the one-year rule.
-Assets contributed by the healthy spouse less than a year before the ill spouse’s death may not receive the step-up if those assets pass back to the healthy spouse.
+Assets contributed by the healthy spouse less than a year before the ill spouse’s death will not receive the step-up if those assets pass back to the healthy spouse through the credit shelter trust.

 What Happens After the First Spouse’s Death

-Advantages Over Other Joint Trust Structures
+How the JEST Compares to Other Joint Trust Structures

 Disadvantages and Limitations

-Complexity
+Drafting Complexity

 IRS Uncertainty